PDAL/PDAL/doc/stages/filters.m3c2.md

 : Which direction to orient the cylinder/normal vector used for comparison between the two point clouds.
  Can be in the direction of "up", "origin", or "none". \[Default: "up"\]

+min_points

+: The minimum number of points in a neighborhood to use for calculating statistics. \[Default: 1\]